gederajeg/collogetr/README.md

 The goal of collogetr is to perform window-span collocates retrieval from the sentence-based corpus of the (Indonesian) [Leipzig Corpora](http://wortschatz.uni-leipzig.de/en/download).
 It is powered by most of the core packages from the [tidyverse](https://www.tidyverse.org).
 The initial purpose of this package was to help me with my [PhD thesis](http://rpubs.com/primahadi/ca_3d_metaphor_happiness_synonyms_Indonesian) on <span style="font-variant:small-caps;">happiness</span> metaphors in Indonesian based on data from the Leipzig Corpora.

 This package is under development.
-Currently, there is one function available for retrieving the collocates (i.e., `colloc_leipzig()`) and two other functions to prepare data (i.e., `assoc_prepare()`) and then perform association measure of collocates with the node-word as in the [collostructional/collocation analysis](http://www.linguistics.ucsb.edu/faculty/stgries/teaching/groningen/index.html) (i.e., `collex_fye()`).
+Currently, there is one function available for retrieving the collocates (i.e., `colloc_leipzig()`).
+Two other functions are designed for the association measure computation.
+The first one is to prepare input-data (i.e., `assoc_prepare()`) for the measure based on the output of `colloc_leipzig()`.
+The second one is to perform association measure of collocates with the node-word as in the [collostructional/collocation analysis](http://www.linguistics.ucsb.edu/faculty/stgries/teaching/groningen/index.html) (i.e., `collex_fye()`).
 Future plan is to include other function for generating non-Leipzig, sentence-based corpus inputs.
 The development version of the package can be installed via GitHub with [devtools](https://github.com/hadley/devtools):

 ``` r
 library(devtools)